top of page

 – Joanna Weiss, The Boston Globe

-During April,Greater Boston Armenian Genocide Commemoration Committee plans the annual remembrance to “stand united against genocide not only the Armenian Genocide but all genocides that have occurred and are still taking place”.
+During April, the Armenian Genocide Commemoration Committee of Greater Boston offers the annual remembrance to “stand united against genocide not only the Armenian Genocide but all genocides".

-WELCOME RECEPTION FOR NEW CITIZENS, FAMILIES & FRIENDS
+WELCOME RECEPTION FOR NEW CITIZENS, June

 following their Naturalization Ceremony at Faneuil Hall